Top 10 Best National Dishes

-2) It is made from a selection of locally available ingredients, sometimes 'exotic.'
+2. It is made from a selection of locally available ingredients, sometimes considered exotic.

 It wasn't easy to make this list because:

-On one hand, a country may have more than one national dish, especially big countries with diverse traditions and cultures (USA, India).
+On one hand, a country may have more than one national dish, especially large countries with diverse traditions and cultures (e.g., the USA and India).

-On the other hand, two or more countries may have the same national dish (both Peru and Ecuador claim ceviche as their national dish).
+On the other hand, two or more countries may claim the same national dish.
+For instance, both Peru and Ecuador claim ceviche as their national dish.

-I ranked the dishes according to my taste, and you know that taste is something very subjective.
-I didn't rank the countries, so nobody should feel offended.
+I ranked the dishes according to my personal taste, and as you know, taste is highly subjective.
+I did not rank the countries, so nobody should feel offended.

 Call me biased, but I really like it.